-Fees & Payment
+Fees & Payment (for 2024 course offering)

-$225.00 (includes GST) also includes the text: Honey Bee Diseases and Pests, Third ed. * Texts will be mailed to the address provided with course registration.
+$242 (includes GST) also includes the text: Honey Bee Diseases and Pests, Third ed. * Texts will be mailed to the address provided with course registration.

-- Students who have paid for their course and withdraw or cancel their registration before the second class will be refunded their course fee less a $50 admin fee.
+- Participants who have paid for their course and withdraw or cancel their registration before the second class will be refunded their course fee less a $50 admin fee.
 No refunds will be issued after that point.